 12 March 2018

-Today, Monday 12 March, is “a landmark day” in occupational safety and health (OSH) as ISO 45001 is launched.
+Monday 12 March, was "a landmark day" in occupational safety and health (OSH) as ISO 45001 was launched.

 With 2.78 million people being killed worldwide each year by work-related injury or ill health, the new global standard can encourage “much-needed solutions”, according to the Institution of Occupational Safety and Health (IOSH).